vperron/satan/README.md

 * `destpath` is the destination file where to copy the new one
 * `optionname` the UCI option name to update
 * `optionvalue` the UCI option value to be set.
+* `command` is a string (with spaces, line feeds, anything that fits into a ZMQ message part)

 ```
 D:satan-req = uuid msgid answer | uuid zeromsgid "UNREADABLE" originalmsg